luisbryandr/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+    Sessions is used when you need stateful authentication and JSON Web tokens can be used for stateless auth.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+    Bcrypt does the job of hashing our password strings, meaning it scrambles them in a non-reversible way.

 3. How are unit tests different from integration and end-to-end testing?

+    Unit tests are small in nature, meant to test small pieces of code like single functions.
+Where as integration tests a group of functions or a full component.
+And End to end testing is meant to test entire application from front to back, begginig to end simulating a user interacting with it.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+        Well it asks us to think about how our application can go wrong first, or think of edge cases.
+Then go back to write code that makes our tests pass and function well, finally cleaning it up for eloquency and readibility.